jonatas/ideia.me/_posts/2024-05-27-grepping-sql-code-like-a-boss.md

   (int 2))
 ```

-## The AST unify code
+## Search in the AST

-The AST unifies the code syntax.
-It's a common way to represent the code in a
+The Abstract part of the Syntax Tree unifies the code syntax.
+It's a common way
-structured format.
-It's like a JSON for the code.
-It's a tree structure.
+to represent the code in a structured format.

 ```ruby
 Fast.ast("1 + 2.0").search("int")        # => [s(:int, 1)]